daym/amd-register-interface-extractor/DESIGN.md

 Finally, if a cluster contains only one register, the cluster level is elided and the register is represented without extra cluster.

+## Phase 5: Grouping register block instances into clusters

+This phase filters the phase3 result such that a register block is represented as cluster.

+## Phase 6: Making all the addressOffsets relative to the respective cluster

+This phase makes all the addressOffsets relative to the cluster they are in.
+Some tools expect this--but it's harder for a human to understand the resulting SVD file than if it was just absolute addresses.

 ## Collecting it all together

-This is all automated using GNU Make, so just `make` is enough to make it go through all the phases.
+This is all automated using GNU Make, so just `make` is enough to make it go through all the necessary phases.